-Under the program Guidelines, the watershed area taken up in each village must be 500 hectares.
-80% of the watershed area must be covered with treatment or development activities, and 80% of the projects must be implemented and managed by the local stakeholders with local technology.
+Under the Watershed Development Program, the watershed area taken up in each village must be 500 hectares.
+80% of the watershed area must be covered with treatment or development activities, such as small farm ponds, checkdams, vegetative barriers and contour bunds.
+80% of the projects must be implemented and managed by the local stakeholders with local technology.
 To ensure local participation, the activities have adopted technology that has been formed by local knowledge and material.
 Such local technology is cost-effective, simple, and easy to operate and maintain.
 The Indian Council of Agriculture Research/State Agriculture Universities has reviewed the local technology and provided suggestions for technical improvement where necessary.

-SEWA is a Project Implementing Agency (PIA) for the watershed projects under the DDP.
+SEWA is a Project Implementing Agency (PIA) for the watershed projects under DDP.
 It's role is to identify villages, organize village watershed committees, and build the capacity of the local committee to execute the program.
-SEWA's aim in the watershed development program is to ensure community owned and managed water and land resources.
-SEWA has also involved the villagers in the planing of the land and water conservation activities in their own village.
+SEWA's aim in the Watershed Development Program is to ensure community owned and managed water and land resources.
+SEWA works directly with the villagers to plan and implement village-level land and water conservation activities.

 The Watershed Association meets twice a year to monitor and review the progress of the project, oversee the financial arrangements, and elect and supervise the Watershed Committee.
-In Banaskantha, SEWA has requested the government to recognize BDMSA as the official watershed association.
+In Banaskantha, SEWA has requested the government to recognize BDMSA as the official Watershed Association.
 The District Watershed Association comprises of 11-15 members (50% men, 50% women).
 After 4 years, it is hoped that the operation and maintenance of the activities can be handed over to the Association.